-It wasn’t too long ago that a burst of activity in the news and social media followed a report that the importance of flossing your teeth daily hasn’t been proven by research.
-An explosion of social media postings followed and, it is sad to say, some people began believing that flossing is overrated and not as important to oral health as dentists have been saying since modern tooth floss came to life in 1819.
+In the many months since a story questioning the necessity of flossing arrived on the internet, the subject just doesn’t die.
+The story was about how flossing your teeth daily hasn’t been proven by research.
+Consequently, some people began believing that flossing is overrated and not as important to oral health as dentists have been saying since modern tooth floss came to life in 1819.

 Even sadder to say, people continue to spread the word that flossing isn’t important.
 In this internet day-and-age, such bad advice will live a long, unproductive life.